Classicjoe/Classicjoe/README.md

 - 👋 Hi, I’m @Classicjoe
-- 👀 I’m interested in community management
+- 👀 I’m a front-end developer
-- 🌱 I’m currently learning how to create NFT
+- 🌱 I’m currently progress to Full stack developer
 - 💞️ I’m looking to collaborate on any strong project
-- 📫 How to reach me @, chijoeclassico@gmail.com
+- 📫 How to reach me chijoeclassico@gmail.com

 <!---
 Classicjoe/Classicjoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.